DynoW/pclp-vscode/README.md

-# Daniel's minimal PCLP vscode configuration
+# Daniel's minimal PCLP VS Code configuration

-**I've created this repo for easy setup of a pclp environment in Visual Studio Code**
+**I've created this repo for easy setup of a PCLP environment in Visual Studio Code**

 > If you need help ask me or ChatGPT (same thing anyway :))